TroyWilson1/ipfs-key-encrypted/README.md

+# THIS IS NOT CORRECT INFO - NEED TO UPDATE README.md

 # ipfs-key-encrypted

 This script takes a file or directroy as input, uses tar if a directory and GPG Key encryption you provide and adds it to IPFS and returns the IPFS hash.